fi-taa/tune-track/README.md

 ## Features

 - Add new songs to your collection.
-- Update existing song details, including title and artist.
 - Search for specific songs within your library.
+- update song from collection.
 - Delete songs you no longer want to keep.

 ## Technologies Used